Tucker Carlson Absolutely Loses His Mind Over Biden Picking Kamala Harris as VP (Video)

 But perhaps the biggest moment came after Tucker’s lengthy rant about Harris.

-His first guest, Richard Goodstein, pointed out correctly that Tucker had been mispronouncing Harris’s name the entire episode.
+His first guest, former Hillary Clinton adviser Richard Goodstein, pointed out correctly that Carlson had been mispronouncing Harris’ name the entire episode.
 And Carlson really did not enjoy being corrected.
 Watch:

-Carlson tried to spin that into a discussion about how he’s not allowed to criticize Harris.
-Even though he had been criticizing her for more than ten straight minutes by that point.
+Carlson tried to spin that into a discussion about how he’s not allowed to criticize Harris, even though he had been criticizing her for more than 10 straight minutes by that point.

 Also Read: Seth Meyers: Trump Will 'Shred Our Democracy' If We Don't Stop Him Now (Video)